Antennas, Antenna Cables, Wireless Products: Technical Articles

 2. Connector Retention Strength:

-• This is similar to pull-out strength and describes the force needed to pull the connector off the cable.
+• This is similar to pull-out strength and describes the force to pull the connector off the cable.
 It ensures that the connector remains securely attached during installation and use.

 3. Crimp Strength: